 One of the things people are often surprised to learn about Vector Unit is how small we are.
-Currently the permanent staff consists of three people.
-Yeah, that's right: THREE!
+Currently the permanent staff consists of four people.
+Yeah, that's right: FOUR!
 So next time someone tells you their awesome new mobile game with a budget of millions of dollars and a staff of forty people, you tell them to shut up because Vector Unit makes awesome games and the whole company fits inside a Smart Car (almost).

 How do we do it?
 Are we magic?
 No, we're just ordinary people who love making games.

 Technical Director and Founder

 Ralf's career in the game industry started as a graphics programmer in 1995 at Stormfront Studios in San Rafael.
 While working onMadden '97 PC and Madden '98 PC, he co-developed a PC graphics engine which was used in several Stormfront sports and racing titles.

 In 1998 Ralf switched over to console development as a co-lead programmer on Hot Wheels Turbo Racing, which shipped in 1999 on both N64 and PS1.
 After this he developed a boat simulation prototype which became Blood Wake, shipping on Xbox in early 2002.

 Over the next several years, Ralf worked on a variety of licensed properties as either a principal or lead programmer.
 These titles included Lord of the Rings: The Two Towers (PS2, Xbox), Demonstone (PS2, Xbox), Eragon (PS2, Xbox, Xbox360, PC), andSpiderwick (Wii, Xbox360, PS2, PC).